Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 These systems show how different mechanical approaches can all produce the same upward arc.
 They are the games this model was extracted from, and they are also the games it correctly predicts as true heroic fantasy when you apply the five tests.

-D&D 5th Edition passes all five tests, but just barely.
-When you drop to 0 HP your party usually has a chance to save you, and resting brings back your main abilities, so the basic heroic cycle is present.
-Leveling up does make you stronger and harder to defeat, but because of bounded accuracy, weaker enemies stay dangerous longer than in most heroic games.
-The system also offers little protection against bad luck, since Inspiration is optional and not always used the same way.
-So while 5e is built to be heroic, it’s a more unpredictable and fragile take on heroic design.
+5e is a broad, adventure-first fantasy toolkit: a party of exceptional adventurers who explore dangerous ruins, fight classic monsters, and eventually face threats that could end the world.
+Based on this idea, the game meets all five criteria of the model, but just barely.
+When you drop to 0 HP, your party usually has a chance to save you, and resting helps you recover your main abilities, so the basic heroic cycle is there.
+Leveling up does make you stronger and harder to defeat, but because of bounded accuracy, weaker enemies remain a threat longer than in most heroic games.
+The system also doesn’t do much to protect you from bad luck, since Inspiration is optional and not always reliable.
+So, while 5e aims for a heroic feel, it’s a more unpredictable and fragile version of heroic design.

 I put the following examplars in chronological order so you can see how heroic structure became an intentional design philosophy, rather than a byproduct of fantasy tropes.